agrosjs/agros/README.md

 export class FooModule {}
 ```

-Khamsa will parse the route config and get a path of `/foo` who renders `Foo.tsx`.
+Agros will parse the route config and get a path of `/foo` who renders `Foo.tsx`.

 You can also use a module class to configure the routes by passing `useModuleClass` option.
 Now the project looks like this: